Android fat distribution: Biology

 The cellular characteristics of adipose tissue in android and [gynoid] obese women are different.
 Android type have larger fat (hypertrophy) cells whereas gynoid type have increased number of fat cells (hyperplasia).
 This allows for hypertrophic obesity and hyperplastic obesity.
 Two different receptors, alpha and beta fat cell receptors, vary in their ability to facilitate or inhibit fat mobilization.
-Alpha-receptors are predominately in the lower body thus more abundant in gynoid patterns and Beta-receptors are predominantly in the upper body and so more abundant in android patterns.
+Alpha receptors are predominately in the lower body thus more abundant in gynoid patterns, and beta receptors are predominantly in the upper body, and so are more abundant in android patterns.

 Causes

 Hormonal disorders or fluctuations can lead to the formation of a lot of visceral fat and a protruding abdomen.
 Medications such as protease inhibitors that are used to treat HIV and AIDS also form visceral fat.
 Android fat can be controlled with proper diet and exercise.
 A poor diet with lack of exercise is likely to increase android fat level.